nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

-01. The shell performs all the actions represented by the meta-characters before executing the command-line.
+01. The shell performs all the actions represented by the metacharacters before executing the command line.

+    After completing the pre-processing step consisting of:

+    - **Parsing**: Breaking the command line into individual meaningful words (tokens).

+    - **Variable Evaluation**: Evaluating values of **$** prefixed items.

+    - **Command Substitution**: Executing command line enclosed in backticks and substituting their output.

+    - **Redirection**: Looking for redirection operations and opening appropriate files.

+    - **Wild-card Interpretation**: Interpreting wildcard characters and make appropriate substitutions.

+    - **PATH evaluation**: Traversing directories listed in PATH variable to locate the command file.

-    After completing the pre-processing step consisting of wild-card expansion, variable evaluation, command substitution, opening appropriate files, connecting streams, the shell submits the command-line to the kernel for final execution.
+     the shell submits the command line to the kernel for final execution.

 ##